-There are a number a platforms, often referred to as massive open online courses, that allow users to learn new things, without the typical time restraints or cost of more traditional educational options.
-Users can often access the course materials any time of the day and night.
+The internet continues to offer new and expanded opportunities for people all over the world.
+There are a number of platforms, often referred to as massive open online courses, that allow users to learn new things, without the typical time restraints or cost of more traditional educational options.
+Users can often access the course materials at any time of the day and night.

-1. 360 Training
+3. 360 Training

 The 360 Training e-learning platform focuses on industry-related training.
 The company started by providing online traffic school courses in 1997.
 Today, 360 Training provides courses on topics including workplace safety, food and beverage service, IT and software skills, HR and compliance work, business skills, and real estate education.

 Pros: The programs available through 360 Training are great for refreshing skills or learning about new areas specific to your occupation.
 They offer a few subscriptions with packages perfect for developing discrete skill sets.
 For example, there is an IT skills associate subscription that gives you access to 418 courses for $24.99 per month.
 Many of the courses come with official certifications such as the OSHA 10 or 30 hour training.

 Cons: There are very few free courses (at this moment only 34).
 Some of the courses cost several hundred dollars.
 You are supposed to be able to print out most course completion certificates for free, but there is a $15 fee for certificates for other courses.

 4. Khan Academy